Kandy Travel Guide: 9 Best Things to Do and Travel Tips

 Raja died in 1988 at the grand old age (for an elephant) of 75.
 And apparently he’s the only known elephant who has been taxidermatized.

-You can’t miss the giant Buddha statue towering above the city.
+You can’t miss the giant Bahiravokanda Vihara Buddha statue towering over Kandy.

-Built in 1992, it’s located on top of a hill beside a Buddhist monastery and is over 88 feet high.
+Built in 1992, the gleaming white Buddha sits atop a hill beside a Buddhist monastery and stands more than 88 feet high.

 Climbing up the stairs behind the Buddha, we were treated to a glorious Kandy view point with panoramic views of the city.